 But how often do good kickers miss two in a row (including the overtime kick)?

-Williamson’s teammates came to his defense, as shown in this article:
+Williamson’s teammates came to his defense:

 Daniel Zychlinski made the most out of a low snap but not enough to spin the laces out of the way.
 Williamson hooked it left again.